PetrKryslUCSD/JuliaTutorial/Julia_tutorial.md

 supertype(typeof(a))
 ```

 - No type can have a concrete type for its supertype.
+In other words, concrete
+types cannot be subtyped.

 ```julia
 struct CT2 <: CT1 end